Fantom-Factory/afIoc/readme.md

 }
 ```

 It uses IoC to create an instance of `MyClass` with all dependencies injected into it.
-Note that `MyClass` is **not** a service.
-Why should it be?
-It has not been defined as a service in any module class.
+Note that `MyClass` is **not** a service for it has not been defined as a service in any module class.
+Instead, `MyClass` is just a simple standalone instance.

 Autobuilding a class will **always** create a new instance.
 This is the difference between a service and an autobuilt class.
 Services are cached and re-used by IoC.
 IoC maintains a lifecyle for, and looks after services.
 Autobuilt instances are your responsibility.

-So an autobuilt class *may* be a service (as are those defined via `defineServices()` methods) but the mere act of autobuilding does not make it a service.
+An autobuilt class *may* be a service (such as those defined via `defineServices()` methods) but the mere act of autobuilding does not make it a service.

 Now you know the difference, lets look at the `@Autobuild` facet: